winitzki/scall/tutorial/programming_dhall.md

 K (GFix F)  ≅  Exists (λ(A : Type) → { seed : K A, step : A → F A })
 ```

-This is analogous to the Church-Yoneda identity, except for using existentially quantified types and the encoding of greatest fixpoints instead of universally quantified types and the encoding of least fixpoints.
+This identity (without a widely accepted name) is analogous to the Church-Yoneda identity, except for using existentially quantified types and the greatest fixpoints instead of universally quantified types and the least fixpoints.
-In this section, we will show a proof of the Church-co-Yoneda identity.
+We call this identity the Church-co-Yoneda identity.

 For that identity to hold, we need the following requirements: